KenAlupit/Breast-Cancer-Diagnosis-Prediction-Tool/README.md

 # Overview

-The BreastCancer Diagnosis Prediction Tool is a comprehensive Python program designed to predict the classification of breast tumors as benign or malignant using machine learning techniques.
+The Breast Cancer Diagnosis Prediction Tool is a comprehensive Python program designed to predict the classification of breast tumors as benign or malignant using machine learning techniques.
 This tool utilizes a logistic regression model, allowing for exploratory data analysis, data visualization, model training, evaluation, and prediction based on user inputs.

 # Features